40 Best Things to Do on Hawaiʻi Island (The Big Island)

 8. Hawaiʻi Volcanoes Helicopter Tour

-If you haven’t, read my longer breakdown about Big Island helicopter tours under the Kohala tour up above.
+If you haven’t, read my longer breakdown about Big Island helicopter tours under the Kohala recommendation above.

-If Kīlauea happens to be erupting during your visit, then this is the tour I recommend booking over any other!
-There’s nothing quite like seeing an active eruption from the air, especially during the early and late hours of the day.
+If Kīlauea happens to be erupting during your visit, then this is the tour I recommend booking over any other, as there’s nothing quite like seeing an active eruption from the air—especially during the early and late hours of the day!

 9. Hawaiian Style Café (Hilo)